Adult Recovery Program

 Social/Recreation: Clients/residents are encouraged to participate in social activities at Westminster House and to take advantage of social and recreational opportunities available in the community.
 Westminster House encourages or organizes video nights, group field-trips (i.e.: Art Gallery), attendance at Alcoholics Anonymous and Narcotics Anonymous meetings/conventions/round-ups, and special activities on holidays.
 These activities create experiences in enjoying a substance-free lifestyle.

-Wellness: The Wellness program utilizes movement of energy, massage, and specialized pain management techniques.
-Weekly Acupuncture and massage sessions are scheduled for each client to participate in.
-Groups participate in yoga, Zumba and recreation.
+Wellness: The Wellness program utilizes movement of energy and specialized pain management techniques.
+Weekly acupuncture sessions are scheduled for each client to participate in.
+Clients participate in fitness/yoga classes and other recreational activities.
+They also take part in a weekly DBT group, art therapy, music therapy, and culture group.

 Introspective Writing: Written exercises include guides through the twelve steps, daily personal journals and written assignments derived from group material, individual sessions, or family work.